How to Recover Deleted Mailbox or Items in Exchange 2016?

 Get-Mailbox <identity>

-The command will display the UserMailbox value for the RecipientType property.
-In addition, the commands will help verify if the user account and the mailbox are connected.
+This command will display the UserMailbox value for the RecipientType property.
+In addition, the command will help verify if the user account and the mailbox are connected.

 TIP: You can extend the deleted mailbox retention period in MS Exchange via EAC or using the Set-Mailbox PowerShell cmdlet in EMS for single or multiple users at once.

-Method 3: Recover Deleted Mailbox with Exchange Recovery Software
+Method 3: Recover Deleted Mailbox using an Exchange Recovery Software

-The deleted Exchange 2016 mailboxes and items can also be restored from previously stored offline or dismounted Exchange database files.
+The software can also recover deleted mailboxes and items from previously stored offline or dismounted Exchange database files.
 The only condition to restore the deleted Exchange mailboxes or emails is that they must lie within the Set-Mailbox retention period.
+It can restore deleted mailboxes and items to PST file or directly export them to live Exchange database.

 Conclusion